KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

 <details>
   <summary>collateralizationLowerBound</summary>

-  - **Description** - The minimum collateralization for liquidation eligibility. between 1 and minimumCollateralization inclusive.
+  - **Description** - The minimum collateralization for liquidation eligibility. between 1 and minimumCollateralization inclusive.<br/><br/>
+    If `collateral / debt` falls below this value, the account becomes eligible for liquidation.
+In LTV terms: `liquidation LTV = 1 / collateralizationLowerBound`.
   -	**Type** - uint256
   - **Used By**
     - [`_liquidate(uint256 acountId)`](/dev/alchemist/alchemist-contract#InternalOperations_liquidate)